 Participation in the Modernised Australian Ship Tracking and Reporting System (MASTREP) is designed to contribute to safety of life at sea and is operated by the Australian Maritime Safety Authority (AMSA) through the Rescue Coordination Centre (RCC) Australia in Canberra.
-Participation in MASTREP is mandatory for certain vessels but others are encouraged to participate.
+Participation in MASTREP is mandatory for certain vessel but others are encouraged to participate.

-The Commonwealth of Australia Navigation Act 2012 and Marine Order 63 makes the provision of Position Reports mandatory for certain vessels, the following vessels must report to MASTREP
+The Commonwealth of Australia Navigation Act 2012 and Marine Orders Part 63 makes the provision of Position Reports mandatory for certain vessels, the following vessels must report to MASTREP:

-- Foreign from the arrival at its first port in Australia until its departure from its final report in Australia; and - All regulated Australian vessels whilst in the MASTREP area.
+- Foreign from the arrival at its first port in Australia until its departure from its final report in Australia; and Section 11. - All regulated Australian vessel whilst in the MASTREP area.